sotrh/learn-wgpu/docs/beginner/tutorial7-instancing/README.md

 1. We specify the height of the texture as 1.
 While you could theoretically use a height greater than 1, keeping the texture 1D simplifies things a bit.
 This also means that we need to use `TextureDimension::D1` for our `dimension`.
 2. We're using `TextureFormat::Rgba32Float` for the texture format.
 Since our matrices are 32bit floats, this makes sense.
 We could use lower memory formats such as `Rgba16Float`, or even `Rgba8UnormSrgb`, but we loose precision when we do that.
 We might not need that precision for basic rendering, but applications that need to model reality definetly do.

-With that said, let's create our a texture view and sampler for our `instance_texture`.
+With that said, let's create our texture view and sampler for our `instance_texture`.

 ```rust
 let instance_texture_view = instance_texture.create_default_view();